137AI > AI Risks & Management

 Autonomous and ambient AI agents create two kinds of harm.
 The first lands on people: injury, theft, manipulation, surveillance, impersonation, and coordinated attack carried out through agents that move, speak, watch, or transact on someone's behalf.
 The second lands on the systems that make agents work: poisoned telemetry, tampered training data, compromised model updates, fleet-wide coordinated data attacks, and supply-chain compromise of the software that ships to deployed agents.
 Both surfaces are real, both are growing, and both call for a working discipline of identification, assessment, and treatment that operates across them.

-Human risks are the harms agents create for people directly.
-A humanoid robot can be directed to walk into a store and remove merchandise.
-A robotaxi can be summoned to move contraband without a driver to question the cargo.
-A smart glasses wearer can record a private conversation a bystander never consented to.
-A software agent with payment authority can be tricked through prompt injection into completing an unauthorized purchase.
-A fleet of autonomous delivery vehicles can be coordinated by an organized network into a logistics platform that no human-staffed equivalent could match for deniability or scale.
-Human Risks covers the taxonomy in detail across criminal misuse and the autonomous crime economy, physical safety and bodily harm, personal manipulation and coercion, surveillance and privacy invasion, impersonation and social engineering, weaponization and coordinated attack, cyber-physical compromise, agentic misbehavior and autonomous escalation, multi-agent coordinated misuse, and AI-enabled critical infrastructure compromise.
+Human Risks covers the harms agents create for people directly — the harms that reach a person through the agent's intended capability.
+A humanoid robot can be directed to remove merchandise from a store; a robotaxi can be summoned to move contraband without a driver to question the cargo; a smart glasses wearer can record a conversation a bystander never consented to; a software agent with payment authority can be tricked through prompt injection into completing an unauthorized purchase.
+The area covers the taxonomy in detail across criminal misuse and the autonomous crime economy, physical safety, personal manipulation, surveillance, impersonation, weaponization, cyber-physical compromise, agentic misbehavior, multi-agent coordinated misuse, and critical infrastructure compromise.
+The mitigations are correspondingly varied — behavioral constraints at the action layer, identity and accountability requirements for operators, geofences and zone restrictions, runtime monitoring and intervention authority, and legal frameworks that allocate liability when harm occurs.

-Risk management is the discipline of figuring out what can go wrong, ranking the possibilities by likelihood and consequence, choosing which to treat and how, and accepting whatever residual risk remains after treatment.
-The discipline is not new.
-ISO 31000 codifies the general enterprise version.
-NIST has published a Risk Management Framework specifically for AI.
-Sector regulators publish their own variants for healthcare, finance, transportation, and critical infrastructure.
-Risk Management covers how these frameworks apply to autonomous and ambient AI agents, where they need adaptation, and what assessment patterns work in the field.
+Risk Management covers the discipline of figuring out what can go wrong, ranking the possibilities by likelihood and consequence, choosing which to treat and how, and accepting whatever residual risk remains after treatment.
+The discipline is not new — ISO 31000 codifies the general enterprise version, NIST has published a Risk Management Framework specifically for AI, and sector regulators publish their own variants.
+The area covers how these frameworks apply to autonomous and ambient AI agents, where they need adaptation, and what assessment patterns work in the field.
+The adaptations matter because conventional risk management assumes risks can be enumerated, controls can prevent or reduce them, and residual risk can be measured against a tolerance threshold — and autonomous agents complicate every step.

 Related Coverage